 The best way to diminish a camper’s fear of thunder was to teach her what lightning actually is.
 To calm a terrified cabin of campers I would frantically rub a polar fleece blanket on my head until static electricity crackled.
 The whole cabin would burst into laughter watching me get zapped by hundreds of tiny sparks.

 As a teacher, I’m interested to know why my polar fleece method worked.
 I used to believe that the comedy of my scientific demonstration simply lightened the mood on dark stormy nights.
-Recently, however, I read a prayer by Rabbi Nachman of Bratslav and his words give me pause to
+Recently, however, I read a prayer by Rabbi Nachman of Bratslav and his words give me pause to consider another possibility.

 To be sure, the Rabbi’s words hold potent messages about the intimacy of our relationship with nature, but for me, as an educator, thinking back to those tiny sparks, one line stands out from the rest: “Grant me the ability to be alone.”